-The significance of changes over the 11 months covered by the three most recent surveys of all four locations (Aug 2017, Jan 2018, July 2018) was tested with one series of anovas (Table 3) but another series of analyses were used to establish the significance of any benthic or coral damage changes over all the surveys that have been carried out at the three inshore locations since April 2006 (Table 4).
+The significance of changes over the 11 months covered by the three most recent surveys of all four locations (July 2018, Jan 2019, June 2019) was tested with one series of anovas (Table 3Error!
+Reference source not found.) but another series of analyses were used to establish the significance of any benthic or coral damage changes over all the surveys that have been carried out at the three inshore locations since April 2006 (Table 4).